calvincramer/covid-bingo/README.md

 # Or you can edit already existing default.dict and default-config.ini and use:
 ./generate-bingo-boards

+# If you have multiple python installations, use 3.9 or above directly, such as:
+python3.9 generate-bingo-boards
 ```

 * All files will be in the `output` directory, separated by person